arthurmco/familyline-testbed/docs/network_protocol_contrib.md

  id is the player ID, name is the player name and exp is the player experience

- From this moment, the player can receive client status update
+ From this moment, the player can receive client status update.

+ This message includes the sending client own information too.

 ### Send map list to the client ###